How Do I Route Traffic to 100.64.x.x Through an Enterprise Router?

 • An ECS in the VPC has an EIP bound.

-• The VPC is being used by ELB, NAT Gateway, VPC Endpoint, or DCS.
+• The VPC is being used by ELB (either dedicated or shared load balancers), NAT Gateway, VPC Endpoint, and DCS.

 2. Create a VPC peering connection between the service VPC and transit VPC.